DTjomsland/T2A1-Workbook-A/T2A1_Workbook_A.md

 <br>

 ### G .
 Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of this website (assuming a relational database model)
+Link to GitHub if image fails to load: https://github.com/DTjomsland/T2A1-Workbook-A/blob/main/T2A1_Workbook_A.md

 ![](/images/dbrelation.PNG)
 ---